 Church Boyz will transport their audience back to the Forties, Fifties and Sixties, when the first West Indian immigrants came over to Britain, through performance and song.

 Young visitors to Black History Live will have their own area with dance, performance, and arts and crafts on offer.

 Street dance troupe ZooNation will spend time teaching people hip-hop moves and SDF Dance Academy will teach a child-friendly Zumba class, dancing to hip-hop and reggaeton.

 Storytelling and arts and crafts will be used by Lighthouse Children’s Workshop to explore different cultural backgrounds.

 As well as this the Football Association will be giving attendees the chance to meet some sporting heroes.
-The RAF Museum will pay tribute to pilots who came across from the Caribbean and fought in the world wars.
+The RAF Museum will pay tribute to pilots who came across from the Caribbean and fought in